jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 Santa has really enjoyed using Coravel - especially the time savings gained from not having to configure and install other dependencies for scheduling, queuing, event broadcasting, etc. individually.

-He also enjoys the terse and simple syntax that Coravel offers.
+He especially loves that Coravel ties into .NET Core's DI system so seamlessly.

 # Drawback

 But - now Santa has to schedule some **really** long running tasks.
 Tasks that might take hours to run.
 And these are important tasks.

-Doing this **inside** his ASP .NET Core application is not an option since doing these types of long-running tasks in a web app causes many issues (as you probably know).
+Doing this **inside** his ASP .NET Core application is not an option since doing these types of long-running tasks in a web app will cause issues (as you probably know).

 # The Solution